ruby-amqp/rubybunny.info/articles/extensions.md

 The x-dead-letter-exchange argument to queue.declare controls the exchange to which messages from that queue are 'dead-lettered'.
 A message is dead-lettered when any of the following events occur:

-The message is rejected (basic.reject or basic.nack) with requeue=false; or The TTL for the message expires.
+The message is rejected (basic.reject or basic.nack) with requeue=false; or the TTL for the message expires.

 ### How To Use It With Bunny 0.9+